Skip to main content

 Preview the template

-What is a gas detector calibration log?
+What is a gas detector bump test / calibration log?

 A gas detector calibration log is a two-part record used to manage gas detection equipment.
 The first part is a daily bump test log - a register completed before each use to confirm that each sensor responds to its target gas and that alarms activate.
 The second part is a full calibration record, completed periodically, that adjusts the instrument's readings against a certified reference gas concentration and documents the traceable calibration event.